mreg-archive/phplibphone/README.md

 Identifies country and area codes (and names) via loaded lookup libraries.

-To create a parser inject a country code library and optionally specify a default country code used when parsing numbers with no explicit conutry code.
+To create a parser inject a country code library and optionally specify a default country code used when parsing numbers with no explicit country code.
 To create a parser with country names i english and 46 as the default country code use:

     use itbz\phplibphone\Number;
     use itbz\phplibphone\Library\CountriesEn;
-    $parser = new Number(new CountriesSv, 46);
+    $parser = new Number(new CountriesEn, 46);

 Register area code libraries to enable phplibphone to correctly identify area codes.